 In New York City, people depend on trains.
 With limited parking and traffic always a problem, the subway is the fastest way to get around town.
 The MTA estimates that almost 2,000,000 people ride their cars every day.
-Even more people ride trains to the city from as far away as Connecticut and Washington D.C.
+Even more, people ride trains to the city as far away as Connecticut and Washington D.C.

 All those riders depend on the trains to be fast and safe.
 Unfortunately, accidents are more common than we want them to be.

 If you or a loved one have been injured in an accident that wasn’t your fault on a train or at the station, you should contact an attorney who knows how to get you the compensation you deserve.
-Call Harris Keenan & Goldfarb at 800-724-6529 for a free consultation about your accident and your claim.
+Call Harris Keenan & Goldfarb at 800-724-6529 for a consultation about your accident and claim.

 Causes of Train Accidents